How to Use Natural Colors and Flavors in Gummy Supplements

 • Citrus Oils: Orange, lemon, and lime oils deliver a fresh, potent flavor.

-• Berry Extracts: Strawberry, raspberry, and blueberry are popular and consumer-friendly.
+• Berry Extracts: Strawberry, raspberry, and blueberry are consumer favorites.

 • Tropical Flavors: Mango, pineapple, and passionfruit can make your gummies stand out.

-• Herbal Notes: Mint or ginger can be used for a unique or soothing profile.
+• Herbal Notes: Mint or ginger can add a unique twist.

 Best Practices for Formulation